 - represented a German high-tech company in a private U.S. offering of its common stock as part of a global IPO.

 Mr. Apfel is a member of the American Bar Association and its Consumer Financial Services Committee and Special Task Force on Public Company Acquisitions.
-He was selected for inclusion on the 2005-2013 Southern California Super Lawyers lists.
+He is listed in The Best Lawyers in America and was selected for inclusion on the 2005-2013 Southern California Super Lawyers lists.

 Mr. Apfel earned his law degree in 1976 from Columbia Law School where he was a James Cook Kent Scholar and Harlan Fiske Stone Scholar.
 He graduated magna cum laude from New York University in 1973.
 He is a member of Phi Beta Kappa.